-Benefits It will provide an incentive to contribute at an early inset of the CCP's decline or in a stressed financial situation without establishing a complex structure of different types of priority claims.
+Benefits It will provide an incentive to contribute at an early inset of the CCP's decline or in a stressed financial situation without establishing a complex structure of different types of priority claims but will equally probably not provide an incentive to contribute later in the process.
 Regulator's costs Very low Compliance costs For the CCP the compliance costs of this option may entail some costs for the CCP as whilst the rules should be applicable without discretion there would be some cost to establish control measures in form of procedures and reporting and IT tools to register contributions and corresponding claims and control measures in form of procedures and reporting.
 For the clearing members the compliance costs are very low as the applied priority should be clear.
-Dalian Ontion 2 the applied phonty should be clear.
-Policy Option 3 Benefits It will provide an incentive to contribute at an early inset of the CCP's decline or in a stressed financial situation however, whilst it may create a well-considered structure based on fairness and incentive it may also raise issues as to proportionality and may be considered as too burdensome to implement bearing in mind the relatively limited scope of this applied order of priority.
+Policy Option 3 Benefits It will provide an incentive to contribute at an early inset of the CCP's decline or in a stressed financial situation however, whilst it may in some ways create a well-considered structure based on fairness and incentive it may also raise issues as to proportionality, undue restrictions, result in reduced incentives to contribute later in the process and may be considered as too burdensome to implement bearing in mind the relatively limited scope of this applied order of priority.
 Regulator's costs Could be high in managing and monitoring depending on complexity.
 Compliance costs For the CCP the compliance costs of this option may entail some significant costs for the CCP as whilst the rules should be applicable without discretion there would be some cost to establish control measures in form of procedures and reporting and IT tools to register contributions and corresponding claims and control measures in form of procedures and reporting.
 For the clearing members fairly low as it is the CCPs' requirement to apply the order of payments.